tatwardowski/odin-recipes/README.md

 # odin-recipes
-I am putting into practice the HTML knowldge I have aquired thus far.
+I am putting into practice the HTML knowldge I have aquired so far.
+This is a basic recipe website I built using text based elements, lists, links, and images.
+Additionally, I used git commands to commit and push the project to GitHub.